 The BEP and SVRTP alternatives would not expose people or structures to the risk of flooding, create floodplains, or result in increase in the base flood elevation.
 Natural and beneficial floodplain values would not be affected by these alternatives.
 The BEP and SVRTP alternatives would not create or contribute runoff that would exceed the capacity of existing or planned drainage systems.
+The requirements of Executive Order 11988 and DOT Order 5650.2 for the floodplain management and protection have been met.
 No mitigation is necessary.